Security in OpenAPI

 and write

-scopes for the oauth2
+scopes are required for the oauth2

 security scheme:

-Disabling security requirements
+Disabling security requirements for specific operations

 ) in the list of security requirements.